GerardLuc/React-moovie-app/README.md

 # Movie App 🎥

-A Web Application made in React and CSS-in-JS  ([emotion](https://github.com/emotion-js/emotion)) for fun 🍿🍿🍿.
+A Web Application made in React and CSS-in-JS  ([emotion](https://github.com/emotion-js/emotion)) for exercise.

 Functionality: Get data from Trakt api and Omdb api.
 Lists of Like and Watched movie.
 You can also check component to the [Storybook App](https://github.com/storybooks/storybook)